eremedia/Google-Analyticator/readme.txt

 - Allows hiding of Administrator visits without affecting Google Analytics' site overlay feature
 - Supports any advanced tracking code Google provides
 - Installs easily - unlike other plugins, the user doesn't even have to know their Analytics UID
-- Allows tracking code to be placed in the footer to ensure faster load times
 - Provides complete control over options; disable any feature if needed
-- **NEW!** Supports localization - get the settings page in your language of choice
+- Supports localization - get the settings page in your language of choice

 For more information, visit the [Google Analyticator plugin page](http://ronaldheft.com/code/analyticator/).